 - Taxes applicable to non-residents.

-A common mistake is assuming the property is in perfect condition simply because it “looks well-maintained.”
+A common mistake is to assume that the property is in perfect condition, simply because it ‘appears to be well maintained’.

 However, there may be: